 - Students who have completed 24-45credits must be enrolled full-time or part-time and have a minimum cumulative grade point average of 3.75.

 - Students who have completed more than 45 credits must be enrolled full-time or part-time and have a minimum cumulative grade point average of 3.5.
 (Transfer students may use a maximum of 12 transfer credits to establish total credit eligibility for membership.)

 - All students seeking membership must adhere to the institution’s student conduct code and exhibit a commitment to honor and civility.

 New member requirements for the Tau Rho and Beta Omicron Omicron chapters are identical.

-Each fall and spring semester, students who meet the minimum requirements for membership will be extended invitations to join Phi Theta Kappa.
-These invitations will be sent out by U.S. mail in September and February.
+Each fall and spring semester, students who meet the minimum requirements for membership will be extended invitations to join Phi Theta Kappa by mail in September and February.
 You will be asked to attend an information session at which the chapter advisers and officers will give a short presentation on the advantages of joining Phi Theta Kappa.

-If you believe that you have met the requirements for membership and have not received an invitation to join, please contact one the chapter advisers.
+If you believe that you have met the requirements for membership and have not received an invitation to join, please contact one of the chapter advisers: